-Beside it is the original sign for the Gobbins, which is also cut into the rockface.
-This carved out trail then continues to snake its way around the beautiful cliffs.
+Beside this rock is the original sign for The Gobbins, which is also cut into the rockface.
+This carved-out trail then continues to snake its way around the beautiful cliffs.

 One of the most unique aspects of the Gobbins is the multiple bridges that traverse the cliffs.
 These bridges give you a unique view of the surrounding area both above and below.